 The Neuromuscular Diseases Division is directed by David Lacomis, MD.
-Other division members are Sasa Zivkovic, MD, Paula Clemens, MD and Ahmed El-Dokla, MD.
+Other division members are Sasa Zivkovic, MD, Paula Clemens, MD, and Araya Puwanant, MD.
 Dr. Lacomis’ major clinical interests are myasthenia gravis, motor neuron diseases, and myopathies.
 Dr. Zivkovic specializes in peripheral neuropathies, neuromuscular diseases and ALS, including cognitive dysfunction in ALS.
 Dr. Clemens specializes in muscular dystrophies and other inherited neuromuscular disorders.
-Dr. El-Dokla’s interests are in neuromuscular disease, myasthenia gravis, ALS, and peripheral neuropathies.
+Dr. Puwanant specializes in neuromuscular diseases, especially muscular dystrophies, myotonic disorders, and periodic paralysis.

 Treatment Sites and Programs

-The Division of Neuromuscular Disease provides inpatient care, electromyography and autonomic testing at UPMC Presbyterian and EMG testing in the Monroeville office (Dr. El-Dokla).
+The Division of Neuromuscular Disease provides inpatient care, electromyography and autonomic testing at UPMC Presbyterian and EMG testing in the UPMC Shadyside office (Drs.
+Puwanant and Zivkovic).
 Outpatient care, including the subspecialty ALS, Myopathy, and Neuropathy clinics, occurs in the Kaufmann Building.
 Division members provide clinical services in the Muscular Dystrophy Association Clinic and Amyotrophic Lateral Sclerosis multidisciplinary clinic.

 Dr. Lacomis is in charge of the neuromuscular pathology service.